Matthew Primus: Gold Coast Suns (2013–2018)

 On 25 September 2013, Primus was announced as an assistant coach of the Gold Coast Suns.
 At the end of the 2018 season, Primus left the Gold Coast Suns after he was told that his contract would not be renewed as assistant coach as part of a clean-out at the club.

+Southport (2025–)

+On 7 August 2024, Southport Football Club announced Primus would join the club as its Victorian Football League (VFL) head coach, beginning from the 2025 season.

 Personal life

 Primus married Melissa Tucker in January 2007.
 They have three daughters together, Skye (born April 2006), Holly (born July 2007) and Georgia (born August 2008).
 He is also the grandson of former Geelong Football Club player, captain and coach Reg Hickey.